-The (randomly) selected focus publication for September/October 2015 is:
+The (randomly) selected focus publication for March/April 2016 is:

-As part of an effort to promote the research conducted by IALSP members, this is a quarterly post highlighting member publications.
-Here, you can download a list of research by IALSP members that was published between April and June of 2015.
+As part of an effort to promote the research conducted by IALSP members, this is a biannual post highlighting member publications.
+Here, you can download a list of research by IALSP members that was published between July and December of 2015.